muhlenlogan8/GOU/README.md

 # Uni-Guesser

-Below is for the MakeUC Hackathon & the application has since been updated extensively
+Below was for the MakeUC Hackathon.
+The application has since been updated extensively.

 Play Here: https://uni-guesser-two.vercel.app/